 I am a leader, coach, mentor, and adviser--but I am not a gatekeeper.
-My job is to build my team's experience and judgment to allow them to innovate for and delight customers without constant intervention.
+Of course I have a high bar and I'm dedicated to making sure my team produces great work, but I view my role as building my team's experience and judgment to allow them to innovate for and delight customers without my constant intervention.
 I will provide actionable feedback to improve their work but I do not position myself as a final "gate" they must go through for every task (particularly for senior roles).

 UX leaders as UX experts

 UX leaders need to have experience in UX research or design work; they can't be generalist managers.
 This is not to say UX leaders need to be the best researchers or designers on their team; rather, they should have experience in each aspect of UX so that they can help plan projects, hire the right talent, provide coaching and mentoring, and set up good processes to enable UX designers and researchers to be effective.
 (Turns-out managers being expert in the fields they lead tends to be good for morale too.)
 So whereas I give my teammates autonomy, I can and do support them when needed--be it about UX design, research, data analysis, proposing A/B tests, creating design strategies, working with stakeholders, or evaluating ad creative.
 I have experience with each area as an individual contributor so I understand the constraints and opportunities people on my teams face.

 Employee growth = company growth = everyone's happy